-Not Just Dance is NOW offering virtual (on-line) private coaching!
+Not Just Dance is NOW offering both virtual (on-line) and live (in-person) private coaching!

 Always wanted to have a private voice lesson?
-Or, maybe wanted help working on a monologue but, just couldn’t quite fit it into your schedule!
-Now you can with our NEW virtual (on-line) one-on-one private coaching!!!
+Or, maybe wanted help working on a monologue or part in a show but, just couldn’t quite fit it into your schedule!
+Now you can with our NEW virtual (on-line) one-on-one private coaching or live private coaching.

 We can make arrangements with ANY of our teachers.
 They are available Monday – Saturday!
 The cost is $150 for 4 – 1/2 hour lessons (or 2 – 1 hour lessons).
 You can stop after 4 lessons or choose to add on additional lessons.
 Many of our students continue taking lessons throughout the year.
 But, you can tailor to your needs.
 Why not start today?

 Register using the link above, or e-mail us to set up your lessons (we have lots of other options available as our teachers are very flexible with what they are able to offer).